On Minimal Achievable Quotas in Multiwinner Voting: Omitted Proofs

 \textbf{Base:} $j=1$.
-As discussed above, the subset of candidates returned by the algorithm satisfies $\alpha$-EJR.
-Therefore, there exists a subset of candidates that satisfies $\alpha$-JR and therefore also one of minimal cardinality.
+As discussed above, the subset of candidates returned by the algorithm satisfies $\alpha$-JR. Therefore, there exists a subset of candidates that satisfies $\alpha$-JR and thus also one of minimal cardinality.
 Now, if $c_1$ is selected by our algorithm, then $c_1$ must also be in every optimal committee since the set of candidates $\{c_2, \dots, c_m\}$ and therefore all possible subsets of size $k$ of this set would result in an $\alpha$-JR violation.
-Therefore, $C_1 \subseteq W^{(1)}$. \\
+Therefore, $C_1 \subseteq W^{(1)}$ for some optimal committee $ W^{(1)}$. \\